privacypass/challenge-bypass-extension/README.md

 	- Browser arrives at challenge page (aka CAPTCHA) provided by the edge
 	- User solves CAPTCHA
 	- User sends CAPTCHA solution back to the edge
-	- Browser plugin generates N tokens (N=<100; N=30;) and cryptographically blinds them
+	- Browser plugin generates tokens (currently 30) and cryptographically blinds them
 	- The plugin adds an ['issue request'](#issuance-request) to the body of the request before it is sent
 	- The edge verifies the CAPTCHA solution and signs the tokens before returning them back to the client in the form of a ['issue response'](#issue-response)
-	- The plugin disassembles the response and stores the signed tokens for future use.
+	- The plugin disassembles and unblinds the response and stores the signed tokens for future use.
 It also reloads the origin webpage and gains access (e.g. sending a pass containing the token as below or a single-domain cookie given by the edge)

 - Redemption:
 	- User visits an origin and a CAPTCHA page is returned
 	- The plugin catches the response and gets an unspent blinded token and signature from the store and creates a ['privacy pass'](#redemption-request)
-	- The plugin unblinds the token on the pass and sends up a new request with a header `challenge-bypass-token`; with the value set to the value of the pass
+	- The plugin sets up a new HTTP request with a header `challenge-bypass-token`; with the value set to the value of the pass
-	- The edge verifies the redemption request<sup>1</sup> and checks that the pass has not been used before
+	- The edge verifies the redemption request and checks that the pass has not been used before
 	- If all is fine, the edge grants the user access to the origin

-<sup>1</sup> The validation is slightly different depending on the blinding scheme.
-In the VOPRF scheme the validation requires deriving a shared key and verifying a MAC over the pass and associated request data.

 ### Message formatting